vanGoghhh/tp/docs/DeveloperGuide.md

 1. The result of the command execution is encapsulated as a `CommandResult` object which is passed back to the `Ui`.
 1. In addition, the `CommandResult` object can also instruct the `Ui` to perform certain actions, such as displaying help to the user.

-Given below is the Sequence Diagram for interactions within the `Logic` component for the `execute("delete 1")` API call.
+Given below is the Sequence Diagram for interactions within the `Logic` component for the `execute("delete can 1")` API call.

 ![Interactions Inside the Logic Component for the `delete 1` Command](images/DeleteSequenceDiagram.png)

-<div markdown="span" class="alert alert-info">:information_source: **Note:** The lifeline for `DeleteCommandParser` should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.
+<div markdown="span" class="alert alert-info">:information_source: **Note:** The lifeline for `DeletePersonCommandParser` should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.
 </div>

 ### Model component